-- One click import and access to complete online documentation and video tutorials, so you can set up and be on your feet quickly.
+- One-click import and access to complete online documentation and video tutorials.

-- WPML ready, enabling translation into multiple languages.
+- WPML ready and RTL support, enabling translation into multiple languages.

 - Social network friendly.

-Tom Robak is a destination wedding photographer based out of London.
+Tom Robak is a destination wedding photographer based in London.
 His vocation takes him to locations in all corners of the world.
-And his love for travel is evident in the volume of work displayed in the blog pages of the website.
-He conducts workshops on wedding photography and has provided a link for those who want to sign up for a seat in the class.
+And his love for travel is evident in the volume of work displayed in the website’s blog pages.
+He conducts workshops on wedding photography and has even provided a link for those who want to sign up for a seat in the class.
 The website largely uses subdued colors.

 David Porter seems to believe that out of chaos comes creativity, if his homepage is anything to go by.
-He is a web, print and video craftsman and the tools of his trade are scattered all over the homepage.
-Readers desiring to engage his services ought to take time to visit the About page, as it is filled with information about the work he has done and the skills he has acquired.
-Progress bars keep track of the projects he has completed.
+He is a web, print and video craftsman, and the tools of his trade are all over the homepage.
+Readers wanting to engage in his services should take some time to visit the About page; it is filled with information about his work and skills.
+Moreover, progress bars keep track of the projects he has completed.

 Thomas Schuppisser is a photographer living in Zurich.
 His focus is on landscapes and people.
-The landscapes and portraits are showcased in a portfolio on the homepage.
+The website showcases landscapes and portraits in a portfolio on the homepage.
 The menu can be called and dismissed at will – it is off-canvas and slides in and out from the right side of the screen.

 Chris Koch is a freelance graphic designer.
 He specializes in print and web design, logos and digital art.
-Each field is explained in the horizontal sections on the homepage on CKGD.net.
-Each field also merits a separate section in the portfolio page, where he tries to educate readers about graphic design, not merely showcase his work.
+He explains each field in the horizontal sections on the homepage on CKGD.net.
+Each field also merits a separate section in the portfolio page, where he tries to educate readers about graphic design, and not merely showcase his work.
 You can also buy tees, posters and other stuff, as he sells his work on the website with WooCommerce integration.

-Stay Golden is an agency for corporate design and branding, located in Dusseldorf.
-A sample of their work and the latest news items are placed on sliders in the homepage.
-The inner pages carry pictures of their work, the services they offer and the golden rules they stick to while carrying out work for a client.
-Search button is present in the header in the usual way as in most websites, but clicking on it takes a reader to a fully dark page containing only the Search feature, gently persuading a reader to continue a search.
+Stay Golden is an agency in Dusseldorf, for corporate design and branding.
+Their website puts a sample of their work and their latest news on sliders in the homepage.
+The inner pages carry pictures of their work, their services, and the golden rules they stick to while working with clients.
+A Search button is present in the header as usual as in most websites, but clicking on it takes a reader to a fully dark page containing only the Search feature, gently persuading them to continue a search.

-North Trampoline are makers of premium trampolines for use by sky athletes.
-A full screen outdoor image with a trampoline in focus is what a visitor gets to see on landing on the website.
-The best features of their product is highlighted with neat drawings.
-The different models are displayed on the homepages as well as in the Products page.
-A reader visiting the Athletes page will be truly inspired by the YouTube embeds of athletes in action.
+North Trampoline are makers of premium trampolines for sky athletes.
+A full-screen outdoor image with a trampoline in focus is what a visitor gets to see on the site’s home page.
+Neat drawings highlight the best features of their product.
+The homepages, as well as the Products page, display the different models.
+The YouTube will truly inspire a reader visiting the Athletes page embeds of athletes in action.

 Kruger & Lupis

-Kruger & Lupis are a firm of insurance experts in France who promise to cut down on the time taken to process a claim.
-The progression bars and circles on their Work page gives a reader an idea of their accomplishments.
+Kruger & Lupis are a firm of insurance experts in France who promise to reduce the time taken to process a claim.
+The progression bars and circles on their Work page gives their readers an idea of their accomplishments.
 In addition to an individual Contact page, a rather detailed Contact Form is also available in the footer.

 Tenfold Creative are in the business of getting brands and campaigns to click with their target audience.
-Based in Auckland, they have many successful campaigns and awards to their name.
-The success they have created for brands within the construction industry is portrayed on this site, with a link to their main website in the footer.
-You can send them a message by clicking on the button placed on the right.
-It remains sticky and reachable even as you scroll.
+They have many successful campaigns and awards to their name in Auckland.
+This site portrays the success they have created for brands within the construction industry, with a link to their main website in the footer.
+You can send them a message by clicking on the button on the right.
+It remains sticky and reachable, even as you scroll.

-Dan Ax is a cinematographer and director of photography, and so his website is all about images – still and reel.
+Dan Ax is a cinematographer and director of photography.
+Thus, his website is all about images – still and reel.
 A dark background has been used throughout the website, to portray the images strikingly.
 The images are tightly packed in a grid without any spaces or gaps.
-The Contact page is neat and innovative and the social media buttons are attractively displayed on this page.
+Furthermore, the Contact page is neat and innovative.
+This page also displays the social media buttons.

-QubaVR is the online home of Quba Michalski, a man who answers to multiple descriptions – Creative Director, Motion Artist, Filmmaker, Problem Solver and Creative Thinker.
-He currently uses Augmented and Virtual Reality as the main tools to create stories and experiences.
-Some of his work with clients is placed in full-width horizontal sections on the homepage.
+QubaVR is the on-line home of Quba Michalski, a man who answers to multiple descriptions – Creative Director, Motion Artist, Filmmaker, Problem Solver and Creative Thinker.
+He uses AR and VR as the main tools to create stories and experiences.
+The website puts some of his work with clients in full-width horizontal sections on the homepage.
 By clicking on them, visitors can sample videos made with virtual reality.
-A blog and a full page Search feature are included in the website.
+The website also includes a blog and a full-page Search feature.

 The Bulletproof Musician

 The Bulletproof Musician is the place where Noa offers help to performers afflicted by stage fright.
-The homepage is kept black and white, with the top half being dark skinned and the lower half reserved for grid images on a white background.
+The homepage is black and white, with the top half being dark-skinned and the lower half reserved for grid images on a white background.
 Members can login using the breadcrumb navigation in the accent bar at the top of the website.

 Images fill the homepage of New Travelist.
-It serves as a forum where writers, travelers and photographers meet and inspire readers with their love for travel and places.
-They do this by working to create an archive of pictures and stories about every little place on the earth.
-Readers can virtually transport themselves to big cities, wilderness and quaint villages through the pages of the blog.
+It is a forum where writers, travelers and photographers meet and inspire readers with their love for travel and places.
+They do this by working to create an archive of pictures and stories about every little place on Earth.
+Readers can virtually transport themselves to big cities, wilderness and quaint villages through the blog’s pages.
 You can navigate the website from the transparent header or the broad footer.

 RevUnit is a blog that is devoted to software development and marketing.
 Appropriately, an image of the keyboard fills the screen on the homepage.
-The signup button occupies a prominent place, so readers can sign up to receive content in their inbox.
+The signup button is prominent, so readers can sign up to receive content in their inbox.
 The blog posts are displayed in a grid format without gaps or margins.
-If a reader wants to know more about their work, they can follow the link to their full fledged site.
-The link is placed both in the header and footer.
+Readers can follow the link to their full site if they want to know more about their work.
+The site puts the link both in the header and footer.

 The Stylish Citizen

-The Stylish Citizen captures photographs of real life people with style and taste.
+The Stylish Citizen captures photographs of real people with style and taste.
 The locations for the photographs are the streets of Munich and some other places.
-To glance through the photographs city wise or date wise, you’ll have to visit the archives, which is tightly packed with images from cities all over Europe.
+To glance through the photographs city-wise or date-wise, you’ll have to visit the archives, which is tightly packed with images from cities all over Europe.
 The About and Contact menu items share the same page.

 FitBark promotes health for dogs, helping pet owners catch the early signs of any illness or lack of fitness in their pets.
 The homepage sports a promotional video.
 With WooCommerce integration, the website doubles as an online store selling dog health monitors.
-The sticky header helps a user to move to any page quickly and the sticky social sidebar allows sharing on social networks instantly.
+The sticky header helps a user move to any page quickly.
+Meanwhile, the sticky social sidebar allows instant sharing on social networks.

 Mad About You

 Mad About You is a brand, strategy and visual identity agency.
-The website is text heavy, explaining in detail the work done by the team.
-And so the dominant color on the pages is white, to make it easier to read the text.
+The website is text-heavy, explaining in detail their team’s work.
+And so, the dominant color on the pages is white, to make it easier to read the text.

-Atlanta Makers are engaged in connecting the citizens of Atlanta to the craftspeople of their city.
+Atlanta Makers are engaged in connecting Atlanta’s citizens to their city’s craftspeople.
 The full screen video shows craftspeople at work.
 A visitor can suggest a craftsperson’s name or start a search in the header region.
 To navigate the website, you have to scroll to the footer region.

-Fiasko are experts in digital communication and their website conveys a distinct identity.
-The one page menu is off canvas, but navigation is also possible by clicking on a vertical slider on the right.
-The prominent clients are displayed on a horizontal slider and a number counter keeps track of the number of YouTube views.
+Fiasko are experts in digital communication, and their website conveys a distinct identity.
+The one-page menu is off-canvas, but navigation is possible via the vertical slider on the right.
+The website also displays their prominent clients on a horizontal slider.
+On the other hand, a number counter keeps track of the number of YouTube views.

 Metier is about all things cycling, and more.
-It is a hub for cycles, equipment, atmosphere, food and community – all related to cycling.
+It is a hub for cycling, equipment, atmosphere, food and community – all related to cycling.
 It has WooCommerce installed, enabling it to sell online.
-The homepage has a number of horizontal sections setting out the facilities and services on offer, and a user can click on any section to view the inner pages.
+The homepage also has several horizontal sections setting out the facilities and services on offer, and a user can click on any section to view the inner pages.

 Parlamind uses artificial intelligence to identify customer issues, spot trends and improve user experience.
 The one-page website is available both in German and in English.
-Although bright colors are used, the overall effect is pleasing.
+Although the site uses bright colors, the overall effect is pleasing.

-Thyme Creative Photography are specialists in photographing food in an enticing manner.
+Thyme Creative Photography are specialists in enticingly photographing food.
 The full screen photographs on the slider on the homepage are so vivid, you can almost hear the butter sizzling in the pan.
 The header is transparent, but turns white and sticky as you scroll down.

-HostPress is a managed WordPress hosting services provider located in Germany.
+HostPress is a WordPress hosting services provider located in Germany.
 Their website is kept simple and uses shades of blue and grey on a white background.
 The header and footer are plain and carry the logo.
-The homepage carries a video demonstrating the one-click WordPress installation.
-In the span of 5 pages – homepage, features, Why HostPress, Plans and Contact – a whole load of information about their services is packed.
+Furthermore, the homepage carries a video demonstrating the one-click WordPress installation.
+In the span of 5 pages – homepage, features, Why HostPress, Plans and Contact – a whole load of information about their services are discussed.

 Mast & Falls

 Mast & Falls is an interior design agency started by two friends with a passion for creativity.
-The creativity is on display in the design of their website too, built with Uncode.
-Full screen images on sliders carry pictures of beautiful interior works.
-Sliders are used for carrying client testimonials and post titles.
-Their key strengths are highlighted in the sidebar.
-A helpful Scroll to the Top button can be found on all the pages.
+The creativity is on display in the design of their website.
+Full-screen images on sliders carry pictures of beautiful interior works.
+Sliders are used to carry client testimonials and post titles.
+Their key strengths are also highlighted in the sidebar.
+Furthermore, a helpful Scroll to the Top button can be found on all the pages.

 Uncode is a highly flexible, customizable and creative multipurpose theme.
-As one of the top selling creative themes, I’m sure there are many more great websites on the internet built using this theme.
-You can check out more websites in the Uncode WordPress Theme Showcase.
+As one of the top selling creative themes, I’m sure there are many more great websites on the internet based on this theme.
+You can check out more websites in the Uncode WordPress theme showcase.
 If you’ve come across any, or if you run any awesome website on Uncode, drop us a line in the comments below.PURCHASE UNCODE NOW!